maddog986/wordpress-php-nginx-mysql-server/README.md

 See the .env.sample file for all environment variables.
 This is where you can make your WordPress install changes.
 You should not have to edit the docker-compose.yml file.

+## Notes

+Site backup import:
+    You can specify a URL to download a site backup and have it imported upon first container boot by specifying BACKUP_SITE_DOWNLOAD varaible and optional (recommended) http auth password BACKUP_PASSWORD.

+    When the site is downloaded, you can include extra nginx conf files to be excuted. example: for custom redirects, so you dont have to import wp-content/uploads

+    Notes about the site download:
+    - *.conf files within the root www folder will automatically be included in ngnix default.conf.
+These files can extend the site settings.
+    - *.sql files within the root are executed after mysql database setup upon container first boot only.
+These files are used to restore a database to the server and are deleted once imported.

 ## License

 The MIT License (MIT)